bzrk/php-timeunit/README.md

 ---

-A library for better reading Time definitions
+A library for better reading of time definitions

 ## Examples
 better readable code